Jobber vs Housecall Pro: Which Invoices Get Paid Faster? (Layout Psychology)

 How Does Jobber’s Corporate Clean Invoice Design Influence Payment Speed?

 Jobber’s invoice design philosophy is minimalist professionalism.
-Think Apple product packaging—clean, simple, obvious.
-The layout guides your eye exactly where Jobber wants it to go: Company branding → Services performed → Total owed → Pay button.
+Think Apple product packaging — clean, simple, obvious.
+The layout guides your eye exactly where Jobber wants it: Company branding → Services performed → Total owed → Pay button.

 The Visual Hierarchy